khaleel-git/DevOPS/Web-Projects/1.DevOpsified/README.md

 ## 1st repo
 1. clone to local machine
-2. build it by running `go build -o main`
+2. build it by running `go build -o main .`